The keto diet has changed many lives by helping people find direction in how they eat.

-Menopause occurs in women usually over the age of 50 when they haven’t had a period in more than 12 months, and it’s a clear indicator that all of the available eggs are now gone.
+Menopause occurs in women usually over the age of 50 when they haven’t had a period in more than 12 months; it’s a clear indicator that all of the available eggs (ova) are now gone.

-During menopause, the reproductive hormone levels decrease (estrogen and testosterone) and it causes a myriad of symptoms that are not-so unpleasant.
+During menopause, key reproductive/sex hormone levels decrease (estrogen and testosterone) and it causes a myriad of symptoms that are not-so unpleasant.

 These symptoms can include: